Hello Fellow Writer, Reader, Journal Lover, and Rambling Creator!

 - Many people struggle to maintain journaling, but it can be easier to jot down incomplete sentences.
 The purpose of journaling is to log the thoughts, feelings, or events you are wishing to express.
 There’s no need for polished sentences in raw form.

-- Write a note to a family member or friend with no special occasion in mind.
+- Write a note card to a family member or friend with no special occasion in mind.

 - Read the news or Google something of interest, and paraphrase your feelings about what you just read.
 You can use a Word or Google doc for this.
 This helps ensure you are reading and processing the information you take in on the internet.

-- For 1 week, write down or type notes of phrases, unique sayings, or anything that catches your attention from the things other people say around you.
+- For 1 week, write down in a small notebook or type notes of phrases, unique sayings, or anything that catches your attention from the things other people say around you.
 At the end of the week, circle all repeating words to see what topics most surround you.

 - Listen to 30 minutes of any genre of music while writing or typing anything that comes to mind.
 The sentences or words do not have to make sense or create a coherent essay or story.
 Stream of consciousness can be very healing and insightful.